gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-10-21-DeepSeek-OCR-Beyond-Traditional-OCR.md

 ---

-## Part 2: Deploying DeepSeek-OCR - A Practical Guide
+## Part 2: Deploying DeepSeek-OCR – A Practical Guide

-**[PLACEHOLDER - TO BE COMPLETED]**

-This section will cover:
+In the **next post**, I will create a dedicated GitHub repository where I will explain all of the following in detail:

-- Setting up DeepSeek-OCR with vLLM
+* Setting up DeepSeek-OCR with vLLM
-- Docker deployment strategies
+* Docker deployment strategies
-- RunPod cloud deployment
+* RunPod cloud deployment
-- Performance optimization
+* Performance optimization
-- Production considerations
+* Production considerations
-- API usage examples
+* API usage examples
-- Batch processing pipelines
+* Batch processing pipelines

-*Stay tuned for the complete deployment guide...*
+*Stay tuned — the full deployment guide and repository are coming next!*

 ---

 ## Conclusion

 DeepSeek-OCR represents more than an incremental improvement in OCR technology.
 It's a proof-of-concept for a fundamental rethinking of how AI systems handle information.
 By demonstrating that vision tokens can compress text 10-20x while maintaining high accuracy, DeepSeek has opened a path toward:

 - **Practical 10-20M token context windows**
 - **Elimination of tokenizer complexity**